DealScorerDealScorer

 The questions below cut across the differences — diligence threads that matter regardless of which niche you choose.

-1. What share of revenue is genuinely recurring versus project-based, and how is the recurring portion contracted?
+1. What share of revenue is genuinely recurring versus project- or seasonally-driven, and how is that mix priced into the multiple?

 When to prefer each